kuatroka/docker_training/README.md

 less filename.txt # read the contents of a file in less mode tail filename.txt # read the contents of a file in tail mode.
 Can add -n 3 to see the last 3 lines head filename.txt # read the contents of a file in head mode.
 Can add -n 3 to see the first 3 lines

+hostname -I # command to check ip address in linux
 '''

 # CMD and ENTRYPOINT